Wall Street Week Ahead: Trump-Biden debate could spark stock volatility | MarketScreener

 The first of three scheduled debates comes at a fraught moment on Wall Street.

-The S&P 500 has tumbled 10% from record highs in recent weeks as investors worry about a prolonged recovery from the coronavirus and uncertainty related to the Nov.
-3 vote, including the possibility of a delay in announcing a winner.
+The S&P 500 tumbled around 10% from record highs in recent weeks before paring some of those losses on Friday, as investors worry about a prolonged recovery from the coronavirus and uncertainty related to the Nov.
+3 presidential vote, including the possibility of a delay in announcing a winner.

 If one candidate emerges stronger on Tuesday, "the debate could be an individual stock and sector play," said Jack Ablin, Chief Investment Officer at Cresset Wealth Advisors.